Any red, yellow or white sore inside your mouth that causing pain?

-Canker sores, commonly known as mouth ulcers, are a medical condition which results in one or more painful sores on the gums, tongue, inner lips, throat, or roof of the mouth.
+Canker sores, commonly known as mouth ulcers, are a medical condition that results in one or more painful sores on the gums, tongue, inner lips, throat, or roof of the mouth.
 A mouth sore develops on the soft tissue lining inside the mouth.

-Why do Mouth Ulcers Occur?
+1. Why Do Mouth Ulcers Occur?

 Mouth ulcers might result from badly fitting dentures or sharp teeth.
 Other causes include cuts and burns while eating or drinking- for instance, hot drinks or hard food.

-Food intolerance, allergy, and damaging your gums with a hard toothbrush or irritating toothpaste (that contains sodium lauryl sulphate) might also be the reason for this canker sore.
+Food intolerance, allergy, and damaging your gums with a hard toothbrush or irritating toothpaste (that contains sodium lauryl sulfate) might also be the reason for this canker sore.
 Eating sour foods or accidentally biting the cheeks or tongue are other reasons.

 Researchers have recently concluded that there is a link between mental health and oral health, implying that stress might also cause mouth ulcers.